MoesioMarcelino/IG-News/README.md

 ## :dart: About ##

-This is an application to learn NextJS, and how can I use Client-side, Server-side Rendering (SSR) and Static-site Generation.
+This is an application to learn NextJS, and how can I use Client Side Rendering (CSR), Server Side Rendering (SSR) and Static Site Generation.
 The goal's to provide posts of news.

 <div id="features" ></div>

 ## :sparkles: Features ##
 :heavy_check_mark: Subscriptions on stripe;\
-:heavy_check_mark: Application using Client-side;\
+:heavy_check_mark: Application using Client-side Rendering;\
 :heavy_check_mark: Application using Server-Side Rendering;\
 :heavy_check_mark: Application using Static-Site Generation;\